dflash10/RLX/SETUP_GUIDE.md

-# RHealth Complete Setup Guide
+# RLX Complete Setup Guide

-This guide will help you set up the complete RHealth application with Google OIDC authentication, MongoDB Atlas integration, and persistent user sessions.
+This guide will help you set up the complete RLX application with Google OIDC authentication, MongoDB Atlas integration, and persistent user sessions.

 ## 🏗️ Architecture Overview